mollifier/anyframe/README.md

 zstyle ":anyframe:selector:" use fzf-tmux
 # expressly specify to use fzf
 zstyle ":anyframe:selector:" use fzf
+# expressly specify to use skim-tmux
+zstyle ":anyframe:selector:" use skim-tmux
 # expressly specify to use skim
 zstyle ":anyframe:selector:" use skim